 gpg --output revoke.asc --gen-revoke $GPGKEY

-- The revocation key may be printed and/or stored as a file.
-Take care to safeguard your revocation key.
+and follow the instructions.
+Note: you will need the passphrase.
+The revocation certificate may be printed and/or stored as a file.

 Anybody having access to your revocation certificate can revoke your key, rendering it useless.

-Making an ASCII armored version your public key
+Making an ASCII armored version of your public key

-There are several sites out there that also allow you to paste an ASCII armored version your public key to import it.
-This method is often preferred, because the key comes directly from the user.
-The reasoning behind this preference is that a key on a keyserver may be corrupted, or the keyserver unavailable.
+Some keyservers allow you to paste an ASCII armored version of your public key in order to upload it.
+This method is often preferred, because the key comes directly from the user and the user can see that the key has been successfully uploaded.

-- Create an ASCII armored version of your public key using GnuPG by using this command:
+To create an ASCII armored version of your public key, enter:

 Uploading the key to Ubuntu keyserver